 It may come as a surprise to some that even before the Scottish independence referendum has been fought to a conclusion (as it will be in 2014, whatever the outcome) a Scottish Government already exists.
 It has done since the Scottish National Party gained minority then outright control in the Scottish Parliament, re-branding the previous ‘Executive’ a ‘Government’.
 The Glasgow poet, Tom Leonard, described this exercise as nothing more than a ‘sleekit mantra of jaunty national pride’, further reflected in the re-branding of almost every other quasi non-governmental organisation and many other institutions beyond the public sector, the most recent being ‘Police Scotland’, a new national force.

-While this raised his and other hackles, historically it was no more than a recognition of what had existed not just since 1999 when the parliament ‘reconvened’, but had been a reality in all but name since the union of the Scottish and English parliaments nearly three hundred years earlier in 1707.
+While this raised the hackles of Leonard and others, historically it was no more than a recognition of what had existed not just since 1999 when the parliament ‘reconvened’, but had been a reality in all but name since the union of the Scottish and English parliaments nearly three hundred years earlier in 1707.
 The Scottish ‘administrative state’, lacking its pre-1707 representation, but no more corrupt than any other in Europe, continued largely unaffected by English ways till the first Reform Act.
 It grew rapidly thereafter, sometimes adapting English governance, more often than not finding its own way.
 What in the long view this apparently self-styled government and Scottish society as whole have inherited from the 19th century is the subject of this book.